How to Remove Write Protection from USB [ 5 Ways] - Qiling

 Remove USB or SD write protection.

-Note that if your USB doesn't have a switch or the system still warns your USB is write-protected, follow Method 2 below to remove the write protection.
+Note If your USB doesn't have a switch or the system still warns your USB is write-protected, to remove the write protection, you'll need to follow Method 2, which involves additional steps.

 Method 2.
 Remove Write Protection from USB via Diskpart Command

 Step 1.
-Press Windows + R keys and type cmd in the box that opens.
-This will launch Command Prompt.
+Press the Windows key and the R key at the same time, then type "cmd" in the box that opens, and this will launch the Command Prompt.

 Step 2.
 Type diskpart in the Command Prompt window and press Enter.

 Step 4.
-Type select disk 2 and hit Enter.
-Replace 0 with the write-protected device number.
+Type "select disk 2" and hit Enter, replacing "2" with the write-protected device number.

 Step 5.
 Type attributes disk clear readonly and hit Enter.